julianthelou/AdS_CFT/README.md

-# AdS_CFT
+# Gauge-Wave Testing with FV

-Github-repository for solving the FO-CCZ4 system for an AdS_4 spacetime
+Github-repository for benchmarking the FO-CCZ4 system with the Gaugewave benchmark.